How to Become an Instacart Shopper and Driver

-How Much do Shopper Make?
+How Much Do Instacart Shoppers Make?

 Although Instacart independent contractors are not offered a guaranteed hourly wage, when business is slow shoppers earn about $10 an hour.
 Sure, this amount is a far cry from $25 an hour, but there is a plus side.
 Drivers have reported earning $350 within a timespan of three days, which averages out to about $117 each day rounded up.

 Unfortunately, the driver did not disclose how many hours were put in to acquire this amount.
 They did, however, reveal how important order completion is.
 After racking up over $100 a day, the driver made the mistake of messing up an order.
 Once this incident occurred, the shopper’s rating decreased thus damaging their ability to get high-price orders.

 Another thing drivers should factor into their wage is gas.
 Instacart does not reimburse Full-Service Shoppers for the gas they use while making deliveries.

 According to the Independent Contractor Agreement (linked above), “You shall be responsible for all costs and expenses incurred or necessary in the performance of the Services, including but not limited to phone, parking, vehicle, insurance, and travel expenses.”
 Having said that, it is worth mentioning that business expenses, such as gas and vehicle maintenance fees, are tax deductible, so be sure to keep track of that information.